chaenii989/Data-Related-Job-Market/README.md

 ## Introduction
 Most of us will be thinking about where the jobs in our field exist, some within Michigan, some maybe remote.
 So how can we better visualize what's out there?

 My exploration focused on understanding the current data-related job market in Michigan and the U.S.

+LINK to my .ipynb: (https://github.com/chaenii989/Project1_group3/blob/d56273d8b47b5977c93a43231a1fae4e60c7e022/A.Pesch%20-%20Indeed%20Web%20Scraped%20Data%20Analysis.ipynb)

 - I first extracted two .csv datasets using an open-source Indeed webscraping tool found on GitHub (https://github.com/vittoriotriassi/jobs_scraper).
 One dataset was for data-related current jobs (pulled 4/30/21) posted on Indeed within Michigan.
 "Data-related" meaning Data Analyst, Data Scientist, Data Engineer, Business Intelligence Analyst, etc. using the keyword "data" in the job title.
 - The second dataset was for "Data Analyst" keyword-only current jobs (pulled (4/30/21) within the entire U.S.
 - The `gmaps` library was used to obtain a map of Michigan.